Skip to content

 Short description

-By default, AWS services push data points to CloudWatch.
-However, you might need to calibrate the performance of your resources based on metrics that aren't supported by AWS services.
-For these cases, use the CloudWatch agent or the API to push custom metrics to CloudWatch.
-Or, embed metrics within your CloudWatch Logs.
+By default, AWS services automatically publish data points to CloudWatch.
+However, if you want to monitor the performance of your resources that aren't natively supported by AWS services, then you can use one of the following methods to publish custom metrics to CloudWatch:

 Important: Custom metrics are charged based on their storage and API use.